TonyXu214/learncpp/README.md

 - A full expression is an expression that is not a subexpression
 - In casual language, a compound expression is an expression that contains two or more uses of operators

+### Chapter 2

+Introduction to functions
+- A function call is an expression that tells the CPU to interrupt the current function and execute another function.
+The CPU “puts a bookmark” at the current point of execution, and then calls (executes) the function named in the function call.
+When the called function ends, the CPU returns back to the point it bookmarked, and resumes execution.
+- Nested functions are not supported
+- return value is copied from the function back to the caller.
+This process is called return by value.
+- When the program is executed, the operating system makes a function call to main.
+Execution then jumps to the top of main.
+The statements in main are executed sequentially.
+Finally, main returns an integer value (usually 0), and your program terminates.
+The return value from main is sometimes called a status code (also sometimes called an exit code, or rarely a return code), as it is used to indicate whether the program ran successfully or not.
+- By definition, a status code of 0 means the program executed successfully.
+- A function that returns a value is called a value-returning function.
+A function is value-returning if the return type is anything other than void

+Function return values (value-returning functions)

+Void functions (non-value returning functions)
+- Returning a value from a void function is a compile error

+Introduction to function parameters and arguments
+- A function parameter is a variable used in the header of a function.
+Function parameters work almost identically to variables defined inside the function, but with one difference: they are initialized with a value provided by the caller of the function.